The Green Rating was developed with you in mind.

 Colleges that did not supply answers to a sufficient number of the questions for us to fairly compare them to other schools received a Green Rating of 60*.
 The schools have an opportunity to update their sustainability data every year and will have their ratings recalculated and published annually.

-All quotations are from Jared Duval, a fellow at Demos, where he helped found the Emerging Voices Initiative.
-He is the author of Next Generation Democracy: What the Open Source Revolution Means for Power, Politics, and Change.
+All quotations are from Jared Duval, author of Next Generation Democracy: What the Open Source Revolution Means for Power, Politics, and Change.